w3c/wcag3/guidelines/groups/error-handling/correct-errors.md

 ---
 children:
   - error-notification
-  - error-cause-identified
-  - descriptive-errors
+  - error-visibility
-  - error-cause-in-notification
+  - input-errors
   - error-suggestion
-  - error-visibility
+  - error-location
   - error-persists
-  - error-cause-association
-  - error-linked
-  - error-location
+  - error-prevention
 ---

 Users know about and can correct errors.